mediachain/mediachain/docs/kittengrad.md

-If the transaction is the first one in the worklog, the transactor sets a timer that ensures a block confirming the transaction will eventually be commited with the Block Commit Protocol.
+If the transaction is the first one in the worklog, the transactor sets a timer that ensures a block confirming the transaction will eventually be committed with the Block Commit Protocol.
 If the worklog size exceeds the maximum block size, and there is no commit in progress, the transactor initiates the Block Commit Protocol in order to commit some transactions off its worklog.